KDE/digikam-doc/import_tools/scanner_import.rst

 .. contents::

-This tool is dedicated to scan images using a flat scanner.
-It uses an interface for `SANE Library <http://sane-project.org/>`_ to control scanner devices.
-It can save images in all main image containers that digiKam support.
+This tool can scan images using a flatbed scanner.
+It uses an interface for the `SANE Library <http://sane-project.org/>`_ to control the scanner.
+It can save scanned images into all of the main image formats that digiKam supports.

 .. note::

     You can check the status of your scanner support from the SANE project website by using `this manufacturers list <http://www.sane-project.org/sane-mfgs.html>`_.

-If the selected scanner cannot be opened or if no default scanner is provided, a scanner selection dialog is opened.

-The user can choose the scanner to be used and press **OK** to open the scanner.
-Pressing **Cancel** will cause the tool to exit.
+If the selected scanner cannot be opened, or if no default scanner is provided, a scanner selection dialog is displayed.
+Select the scanner to be used and press **OK** to open the scanner.
+Pressing **Cancel** will exit the tool.

-In case no devices were found, maybe because the scanner is not plugged in or switched off, correct that.
-Then the **Reload device list** can be used to reload the list of scanners.
+In the case where no device is found, check that the scanner is plugged in or switched on.
+The **Reload device list** can be used to reload the list of scanners.

 .. figure:: images/scanner_error_dialog.webp
     :alt: